Captain4LK/SoftLK-tools/docs/SLK_img2pixel.md

 ***Save gif***

 Select the output file for gif processing.
 If you have selected an input gif, it will be processed after selecting an output gif.

+# Presets

+Presets allow you to save your current settings, including the currently loaded palette to disk for later use.
+See [Save/Load](#save-load) for how to save and load presets

+## Default preset

+By placing a json file named default.json in the current working directory you can change the default values of SLK_img2pixel.